plone/training/theming/theme-package.rst

 Load LESS parts of Bootstrap
 ****************************

-To load the carousel for example we first install bootstrap less version into our theme.
+To load for example the carousel we first install the LESS version of Bootstrap into our theme.
-To do that we use ``bower``, which should globally installed on your system.
+To do that, we use ``bower``, which you should have globally installed on your system.
 First we initialize our theme package.
 To do that, we run the following command inside our theme folder:

 .. code-block:: bash

    $ bower init

-After filling some questions, we have a bower config file ``bower.json``.
+After filling some questions, we have a bower config file called ``bower.json``.
-Here we put all packages in we need for our theme.
+All the packages that we need for our theme should be mentioned in this ``bower.json`` file.

-Now we install bootstrap with bower:
+Now we install bootstrap, using bower:

 .. code-block:: bash

    $ bower install bootstrap --save

-The ``--save`` option will store the package in the bower.json for us.
+The ``--save`` option will add the package to ``bower.json`` for us.
-So that on other systems the use can install all dependencies with the following command from inside of our theme folder:
+Now, we can install all dependencies on any other system by running the following command from inside of our theme folder:

 .. code-block:: bash

    $ bower install

-Now that we have installed bootstrap with bower, we have all bootstrap components available in the subfolder called ``bower_components``:
+Now that we have installed bootstrap using bower, we have all bootstrap components available in the subfolder called ``bower_components``:

 .. code-block:: bash